 Person Centred Software’s electronic care planning system was initially trialled in St Anne’s Nursing Home and Bridgeside Lodge Care Centre in Islington, North London.
 Following a successful trial, Forest Healthcare commenced implementation of Mobile Care Monitoring in its remaining 11 care homes.

-Gladys Danquah, Registered Manager at St Anne’s Nursing Home, ensures the delivery of quality, person-centred care and day-to-day operations managing staff teams.
+As the registered manager, Gladys ensures the delivery of quality, person-centred care and day-to-day operations managing staff teams at St Anne’s.
 She ensures that the care home maintains the highest standards of care and that it’s recognised by regulatory bodies.

-“When our care home began to use Mobile Care Monitoring, carers felt more empowered.
-They knew that we had recognised their skills and experience and they could contribute to documentation using a user-friendly system that supports their role on the floor.”
+“When we began to use Mobile Care Monitoring, carers felt more empowered.
+They saw that we had recognised their skills and experience and they could contribute to documentation using a user-friendly system that supports their role on the floor.”

 Gladys says, “In my previous role I had used a digital system for care planning.
 When I joined Forest Healthcare, I quickly realised the need for an electronic care planning system.
 As the newly appointed manager of St Anne’s I felt lost using paper again for all care recording, it was like I was going backwards instead of forwards.
 Care plans were not able to be easily evidenced or reviewed well and care notes were not personalised.”